mlabs-haskell/clb/docs/reports/ms6/article.md

 **CEM Script** constraint language is based on `ConstraintDSL` GADT which allows expressing terms of the language
-(some constructors are elided for the brevety):
+(some constructors are elided for brevity):

 ```haskell
 data ConstraintDSL script value where